m-kru/hbs/user-manual/commands.typ

 The `list-cores` command allows listing all cores discovered by the HBS.
 The `list-cores` command is executed by the `hbs.tcl` file, so the command does not require Python to work.
-The below snippet presents an output for listing all cores in the #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library].
+The following snippet presents an output for listing all cores in the #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library]:
 ```
 [user@ahost apb] hbs list-cores
 vhdl::amba5::apb::bfm